Is it legal to have two home insurance policies In Texas

 2. Review Policy Terms: Check that both policies meet state requirements.

-3. Stay Updated: Keep an eye out for any changes in local insurance rules.
+3. Stay Updated: Watch for any changes in local insurance rules.

 What Are the Insurance Policy Overlaps?